How To Do Statistics In Google Sheets

 Basic Statistical Functions

 Google Sheets offers a wide range of functions for calculating basic statistics.
-Some of the most common include: (See Also: How Do I Save A Google Sheet To My Desktop)
+Some of the most common include: (See Also: How To Get All Sheet Names In Google Sheets)

 • AVERAGE(range): Calculates the average of a range of cells.